 Make The Early Years Inspection Handbook familiar and readily available.
 It need not be a scary/stressful document.
 Chat about it now and then in the common room over tea.
 The more staff understand what constitutes an Ofsted Outstanding nursery, the more confident they will be on inspection day.

 Tips to help staff prepare.
 Staff can ask themselves:

 Understandably, some of your staff may experience anxiety around the inspection.
 Especially if there is pressure to boost the rating.
 Do not ignore this.
 And, of course, do not add to the pressure – they’re already aware of the importance.
 Ofsted nursery ratings matter to staff very much as well.
 Remind them that it’s alright to acknowledge mistakes, and emphasis that the inspection is a celebration of accomplishments that your staff should be proud of.

-Blossomers are able to upload and store the Ofsted handbook on the Blossom platform for continued, easy access.
+Blossomers are able to upload and store The Early Years Inspection Handbook on the Blossom platform for continued, easy access.
 Our Staff Rota lets employees know who will be present on the day of inspection, and our child attendance tracking features make it simple to see which children (and therefore parents) will be participating.

 Unsurprisingly, you can expect to be asked a variety of questions on inspection day.
 Some are directed at the manager, others Room Leaders, and so on.
 It’s imperative that you answer all questions with 100% honesty because sooner or later the inspector will find out.
 (And rest assured that lying won’t work in your favour to bump up your rating).

 The inspector will most likely ask several staff members about one of their key children and their development questions such as:

 Your inspector only sees a snapshot of your setting on inspection day.
 They don’t know you had a potato planting session a couple months ago, or about that parent picnic…Therefore you need to show them.
 Photos are excellent tangible evidence that your inspector can collect all in support of improving your rating.